Key Takeaways

 Your lenders will report all of your payment and balance history to at least one credit bureau each month.
 This information goes straight to your credit report and helps determine your credit score.

 A car repossession will remain on your credit report for at least seven years and can initially lower your credit score by as much as 150 points.
 But as time goes by, newer data has more influence on your credit score than older data.
+Here is a look at how long some items, including derogatory marks like repossession stay on your credit reports:

 When you make on-time payments and keep your balances low on other loans or credit card accounts, you’ll begin to replace your older negative data with fresh, positive data.
 That’s why it’s recommended that you wait at least six months after a repossession — and make on-time payments to your other accounts in the meantime — before you apply for a new car loan.